acro5piano/yarn-issue-workspaces-slow/README.md

 # yarn-issue-workspaces-slow

-Investigation for slowly yarn install when workspaces enabled
+Investigation for slow yarn install when workspaces enabled